News & Events

 Coronary stents used to treat heart attacks sometimes abruptly clot.
 Conventional stent clot treatment includes emergency angioplasty, which is accompanied by relatively high mortality rates.
 Drugs released by conventional intracoronary drug-delivery systems are passive and cannot sense nor respond to new, abrupt environmental changes such as clotting.
 A team of researchers consisting of materials researchers at APL and physicians at JHMI has developed a small-scale, implantable, minimally invasive, and mechanically actuated drug-delivery system that overcomes the limitations of conventional implantable devices.
 The new drug-delivery system may be implemented alone and/or in combination with one or more other implant platforms, such as a coronary stent.
 The device does not require an external power source not a separate sensor, which is a significant improvement over conventional implantable devices.

-- Jason Benkosi, George Coles, Jr., Chao-Wei Hwang, Robert Matteson, III, Jon Resar, Hala Tomey, Morgana Trexler
+- Jason Benkoski, George Coles, Jr., Chao-Wei Hwang, Robert Matteson, III, Jon Resar, Hala Tomey, Morgana Trexler

 Government Purpose Innovation Award: Naturally Occurring Indigenous Sound Emulation